 - Transition 12-14 years old.
 Some children transition earlier and some later.
 But in transition they are learning to work alone, but also are still working with you, and gradually doing more alone.

-5. Leisure to Learn This is time blocked out to let boredom teach the lessons.
+5. Leisure to Learn - This is time blocked out to let boredom teach the lessons.
 This is not screen time.
 We kindling their fire to learn and think, instead of just entertainment.
 We give our children a great gift, when we do not over program their day and when we give them time to be bored.
-Boredom gives space to creative processes.
-Whereas, a programed life does not.
+Boredom gives space to creative processes, whereas, a programed life does not.

 6. Family Recital - This is either just your family, extended family or with other homeschool families.
-This is a time for children to be able to share and shine their projects, recitations, performance, prepared presntations, and learning and to do so in front a friendly supportive crowd.
+This is a time for children to be able to share and shine their projects, recitations, performance, prepared presentations, and learning and to do so in front a friendly supportive crowd.

 7. Quiet Time- We all need margins and down time in our lives.
 I scheduled 90 minutes in the afternoon.